 There are different ways to create torque in an actuator.
 Adding gear between the motor and the lead screw is the most common method; the higher the gear ratio, the more force is created.
 There is a trade-off: higher forces mean lower speed, conversely, higher speed means lower force.
 Additional speed for a given force would require a larger input motor, which is physically bigger and draws more current to function; both the size and the power make it more expensive.

-For a more detailed overview of how an Electric Linear Actuator works, we created the article "Inside a Linear Actuator - How an Actuator works"
+For a more detailed overview of how an Electric Linear Actuator works, we created the article that can be viewed here "Inside a Linear Actuator - How an Actuator works"

-If you are looking to purchase an electric linear actuator we have created an article called “Don’t buy a Linear Actuator until you read these 5-steps” this can help you avoid some common problems before spending any money.
+If you are looking to purchase an electric linear actuator, and need some pointers on where to start, you may want to read this article first.
+“Don’t buy a Linear Actuator until you read these 5-steps” this can help you avoid some common problems before spending any money.

 Micro Linear Actuators